Concrete-Rose-Gaming/NorthStar/README.md

 ## Game Rules

-1. **Setup**: Each player starts with a Chef card, 3 randomly selected Restaurant cards, and a 30-card deck
+1. **Setup**: Each player starts with a Chef card, 1 random Restaurant card (selected from their 3-restaurant deck), and a 30-card deck
 2. **Mulligan**: Players can mulligan their starting hand once
 3. **Rounds**: Players take turns playing cards from their hand
 4. **Head-to-Head**: After each round, chefs automatically battle